 Our Story

-The Way of Tradition began as a group of friends coming together with a shared heart for birth and a desire to make midwifery a more sustainable, supportive calling.
+The Way of Tradition began as a group of women coming together with a shared heart for birth and a desire to make midwifery a more sustainable and supportive calling for the women doing this work and the families we serve.

 Meet the Team